Microsoft-community/Community-website/wiki/installing-windows.md

 ## Disk Conversion (if needed)

-The disk that you are trying to install Windows on must be a GPT disk if you are on a UEFI system or MBR if you are on a BIOS system, otherwise it will not let you install.
+The disk that you are trying to install Windows on, must be a GPT disk if you are on a UEFI system, or MBR if you are on a BIOS system, otherwise you will get an error.

 Use DiskPart to change the partition scheme. ***THIS MAY DELETE ALL DATA ON THE DISK.
 MAKE SURE YOU HAVE BACKED UP YOUR DATA BEFORE PROCEEDING***